w3c/wot-cg/Tutorials/whatiswot/14-Interaction_Affordances/README.md

 ### Data

 Interaction affordances also define data schemas that describe the structure of inputs and outputs.
 These schemas use JSON Schema — as introduced in our preliminary series — to define data types, allowed values, and nested structures.
 In our example, the `brewCoffee` action expects an input object with a size property, which must be either "`small`", "`medium`", or "`large`".
 Any interaction affordance can also have structured data, regardless of its type: here, the event lowOnWater includes a numeric value describing the remaining water in milliliters.
 Similarly, the property coffeeBeansLeft specifies a number between 0 and 500 representing the grams of beans available.

 Data schemas are crucial for validation, tooling, and interoperability.
+So when you’re authoring a Thing Description, make sure to clearly describe your data to ensure it can be interpreted correctly.

 ### Summary